-This blog post is part of an article series aimed at helping you understand how the WordPress CMS platform can help your small business grow online using WordPress.
+This article is part of a multi-part article series designed to help you understand why the WordPress content publishing platform can help your small business achieve its online goals.

 For an overview of the article series, go here:

-In this article, you will learn some impressive WordPress usage statistics that will help you understand why millions of businesses around the world use WordPress and what kind of businesses use WordPress today.
+In this blog post, we present a number of surprising statistics about WordPress that will help you understand why millions of businesses around the world use WordPress and what kind of people and businesses use WordPress today.

-- WordPress offers users the choice of two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress offers users the choice of two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

-- 22 out of every 100 new domains registered in the U.S. are for a new WordPress site.
+- 22 out of every hundred new domains registered in the U.S. are for installing a new WordPress website.

-- There are well over sixty million installations of WordPress worldwide.
-This number grows significantly every day.
+- There are well over sixty million installations of WordPress.
+This number grows significantly everyday.

 - WordPress sites around the world publish an average of 24 posts per second.